Low Risk Investing-Strategy

 My investing-strategy model is based on 3 years of study, testing, watching the markets and discovering what customers and prospects need and want.
 It is also based on what markets should work well locally.

 The following infrastructure is currently being included in our original model:

-Lowering input costs is easy when you don't need these inputs when growing kenaf.
+Lowering input costs is easy when you don't need the inputs costs associated with seed, pesticides, herbicides and fertilizer when growing kenaf.

 Investing-strategy for additional U.S. locations will be aligned with their respective local markets in the intial stages as part of the successful guidelines of our original model.
 This is where local demand is met with local supply.

 Would you like to have an interactive web site?